petricenny/RunescapeBot_WC/README.md

 5) Change mouse movement pattern.
 Either implement patterns based on personal mouse movements, selecting a pattern based on absolute distance of X and Y coordinates, or use a mathematical model.
 6) Complete combat bot.
 Killing cows, tanning hide, then banking the tanned hides.
 7) Socket programming to remotely enable the bot client.
+8) Headless activation of bot to enable more clients.